felix-andreas/riscv-core/README.md

 # RISC-V core

-A RISC-V core implement in Rust.
-This is only a weeked project, but some test actually passed!
+A minimal RV32I RISC-V core implement in Rust.
+This is just a weekend project, but some tests actually pass!

 * Based on the Python implementation of twitchcore
     * https://github.com/geohot/twitchcore